General questions and answers regarding Microsoft ScanDisk.

 How long does it take to run ScanDisk?

-This all depends on the size of the hard disk drive and what problems if any are found.
-With today's hard disk drives it's not abnormal for this scan to take several hours to complete.
+The time it takes to run ScanDisk depends on the size of the hard drive and if problems are found.
+With today's hard drives, it is not abnormal for this scan to take several hours to complete.

-Scandisk is a software utility designed to look at the data integrity like any other software application and if needed makes changes to the data on the hard disk drive.
-Scandisk will not cause any physical problems to the hard disk drive regardless of how many times it is ran.
+ScanDisk is a software utility designed to look at the data integrity and if needed, make changes to the hard drive's data.
+ScanDisk does not cause any physical problems to the hard drive regardless of how often it's run.

 Which versions of Microsoft Windows have ScanDisk?

-Scandisk was first introduced in MS-DOS 6.2 and was also in MS-DOS 6.21 and 6.22.
+ScanDisk was introduced in MS-DOS 6.2 and was also in MS-DOS 6.21 and 6.22.
 Users who had these versions of MS-DOS with Windows 3.11 could also run ScanDisk.
-Scandisk has also been in all versions of Microsoft Windows with the exception of Microsoft Windows NT.
-Although each version of Windows has their on version of the program.
+ScanDisk has also been in all versions of Microsoft Windows except Microsoft Windows NT.
+Although each version of Windows has its own version of the program.

-No. A CD, DVD and other disc cannot be fixed using the ScanDisk utility.
+No. CDs, DVDs, and other discs cannot be fixed using the ScanDisk utility.
+If you are having difficulties reading a disc, try cleaning the disc.

 How do I run ScanDisk on a network drive?